Skip To Content

 Florida Representative: 1948-1953

 Edna Pearce Lockett served in the Florida House of Representatives representing Highlands County.
 She was only the third woman to be elected to the Florida House and the only woman serving during her three-term tenure.
 During her time in office, she helped pass a law that allowed women to serve on juries and worked on other laws furthering women's rights in the state of Florida.
-She was also deeply involved with agricultural issues due her previous experience of being a successful cattle rancher.
+She was also deeply involved with agricultural issues due to her previous experience of being a successful cattle rancher.
 Lockett was also a trustee of Florida Southern College, elected Honorary Chancellor in 1980, and posthumously named to the Florida Agricultural Hall of Fame in 1998.

 Matthews